tinic/constixel/README.md

 - Completely constexpr.
 All graphics rendering, including generating the sixel output stream can happen during compilation.
 - No dynamic allocations.
 The backbuffer and the very few internal data structures can live as global static variables.
 - Minimalistic interface and single header implementation.
 - 1, 2, 4 and 8bit palette based back buffers for minimal memory usage.
 Reasonable standard palettes are provided.
+24bit and 32bit back buffers are also provided if the target is something else than sixel.
 - Simple fill_rect(), fill_round_rect(), draw_line() and fill_circle() drawing functions among others.
 - Render proportional text, optionally with kerning, using fonts genenerated by a custom version of [fontbm](https://github.com/vladimirgamalyan/fontbm).
 Repository includes a set of pre-made (open source) fonts which are trivial to use.
 UTF-8 is supported.
 - A uncompressed png encoder is included to reduce dependencies.